utkarsh161099/hadoop_setup_using_ansible/README.md

-# hadoop Setup using Ansible
+>  Hadoop Setup using Ansible
 We will configure Hadoop NameNode and DataNode using Ansible.

 ## Steps to perform